 There’s no shortage of supplements touting their “immune boosting” benefits.
-Here’s the evidence on some of the most popular.
+Here’s the evidence for colds and flu (not Covid-19) on some of the most popular.

 “The data on zinc is better than on any other supplement,” says Bruce Barrett, professor of family medicine and community health at the University of Wisconsin.